📘 MERCED COUNTY CEDS 2025–2030

 internal displacement pressures

-inequitable infrastructure distribution in rural towns
+inequitable infrastructure investment in rural towns

 low-wage employment patterns